Last updated Jun 3rd, 2022

-Facebook determines different ad combos based on their performance but also takes into account user fatigue and ad frequency.
+Facebook determines different ad combos based on the ad performance but also takes into account user fatigue and ad frequency.

 DCO is perfect for advertisers looking to use automation to save time and usually wasted ad dollars.
 It also appeals to smaller businesses without a dedicated team for performance marketing or enough resources to churn out multiple ad variants.

-If you want to have even more granular control, Facebook’s DCO might not be a good fit for you.
-Keep reading, and you’ll see why.
+But if you want to have even more granular control, Facebook’s DCO might not be a good fit for you.
+Keep reading and you’ll see why.